kalaksi/lightkeeper/README.md

 - Text file editor for editing remote files (with built-in editor or using CLI over SSH).
 - Follow console output for longer running commands such as container builds and package updates.

+## Some background
+The idea for Lightkeeper rose from personal needs.
+Writing the same commands over the years can get tiresome and feel slow, even if utilizing shell's command history.
+Another pain point was monitoring.
+Configuring and maintaining a software stack for relatively simple monitoring needs (graphs, alerts) can get needlessly heavy.
+Specifically, in my case, I aim to replace CollectD, InfluxDB and Grafana (although, an external DB would still be possible with Lightkeeper).

+So, I started formulating an idea about a more integrated maintenance tool for power users to simplify everything.
+At the same time, deploying should be as simple as possible since the aim is to streamline.
+The plain old shell doesn't need additional daemons on the servers so Lightkeeper shouldn't either.

 # Installing
 ## Flatpak
 It is recommended to download the app from Flathub: https://flathub.org/apps/io.github.kalaksi.Lightkeeper